kadavris/host_command/README.md

 * `void allow_escape(bool is_on)` - allow the use of escape character `'\'` to mask special characters like end of line or space.
 **Enabled by default.**
 * `void discard()` - reset the state and prepare for the next command.
-If current command is still incomplete it will skip all input up to EOL: `'\n'`
+If current command is still incomplete it will skip all input up to the next EOL character: `CR or LF`